-This story holds a special place in my heart for reasons you will soon learn.
-When I started writing The Bridge Series, I stopped all other work which was completely out of character for me.
+The Bridge Series holds a special place in my heart for reasons you will soon learn.
+When I started writing this series, I stopped all other work which was completely out of character for me.
 The Bridge was born as all my novels are with an idea that made my heart beat faster and my soul ache.
-Each of our lives have many chapters.
-We are born.
-We find love.
-We lose love.
-We find love again.
-We get sick.
-We get well.
-We die.
-We live again.
-As in life, these four books are but a chapter in a longer story about how dangerous ideas can save or destroy humankind as completely as any hard rain of nuclear weapons ever could.
-For ideas, either truth or lies are the ultimate weapon and more infectious than the most virulent diseases.

 Books in the Bridge Series:

 - The Bridge (Part 2)

 The reality is we never experience reality we only experience what is inside our minds.
 Your life, my life, everyone’s life is a vast consensual lucid dream within a dream, a naturally occurring virtual reality in which we are all entangled and the only way to wake up is to go to sleep or die.